Network Technician, IT Salary

 Popular Skills for Network Technician, IT

-IT Network Technicians seem to require a rather large skill set.
-Most notably, facility with Microsoft Active Directory, Internet Information Server (IIS), and Cisco Networking are correlated to pay that is significantly above average, leading to increases of 21 percent, 5 percent, and 4 percent, respectively.
-Skills that seem to negatively impact pay include Microsoft Exchange, Microsoft Word, and Microsoft Office.
+Survey takers working as IT Network Technicians report using a large range of professional skills.
+Most notably, facility with Microsoft Active Directory, Internet Information Server (IIS), and Cisco Networking are correlated to pay that is significantly above average, leading to increases of 21 percent, 4 percent, and 3 percent, respectively.
+At the other end of the pay range are skills like Microsoft Exchange, Microsoft Word, and Microsoft Office.
 Those familiar with Cisco Networking also tend to know Windows Operating System General Use.

 Pay by Experience Level for Network Technician, IT